| In his search for an armourer who shared his enthusiasm and dedication

 have been far more likely to have seen use during the Wars of

+the Roses.
 Unfortunately, no actual 'English' armour of this period survives,

 so William's challenge was to recreate a fully functioning harness